lbl-srg/EstimationPy/README.md

-# This is a python version of the Unscented Kalman Filter/Smoother
+# This project contains several resources related to the ESTCP project for the Fault Detection and Diagnosis.
+The name of the project folder is ESTCP Naval District W...
+Energy Information System